 - It’s affordable to start

-25. Work as an Online Sitter
+25. Work as a House Sitter

 26. Sell Your Lesson Plans

 If you’re a teacher that has created lesson plans, worksheets, and learning handouts, you can sell these to other teachers on Teachers Pay Teachers.
 Non-teachers can also use the platform to sell printables, digital downloads, and fonts!
-It’s free to get started, and Teachers Pay Teachers take a cut once you make a sale.
+It’s free to get started, and Teachers Pay Teachers takes a cut once you make a sale.
 According to this article, “the top seller has made over $2 million, 164 teachers have earned over $50,000, and thousands more bring in a few hundred dollars a month, which can make a big difference when you’re living on a teacher’s salary.”